ramonhagenaars/nptyping/USERDOCS.md

 * Can `MyPy` do the instance checking? <br/>
 *Because of the dynamic nature of `numpy`, this is not possible.
 The checking done by MyPy is limited to "`ndarray` or* *not an `ndarray`".*
-* Will there ever be support for Pandas DataFrames?
-Or for Tensorflow Tensors?
+* Will there ever be support for Tensorflow Tensors?
 Or for... ? <br/>
 *Maybe.
 Possibly.
 If there is enough demand for it and if I find the spare time.*

 ## About